 If you want to venture a little bit further, Watsons Bay, a harbourside eastern suburb of Sydney is the perfect spot.
-One of the best ways to enjoy the stunning city and harbour views is to take the coastal walk to Hornby Lighthouse, but if you prefer more relaxing activities, you can settle into an afternoon of food and drinks overlooking the harbour in one of its seaside restaurants.
+One of the best ways to enjoy the stunning city and harbour views is to take the coastal walk to Hornby Lighthouse, which offers not only skyline views but a clifftop vantage point with a charming lighthouse.
+If you prefer more relaxing activities, you can settle into an afternoon of food and drinks overlooking the harbour in one of its seaside restaurants, including seafood specialist Doyles.
 You can get to Watsons Bay by bus, but nothing can beat the panoramic ferry journey from Circular Quay.

 Milsons Point, lower North Shore